Special Report: Class Struggle - How charter schools get students they want

 Medler acknowledged that many authorizers have fallen down on the job.
 They may approve vague admissions policies without demanding details.
 They may not have the expertise to spot problems.
 Or they may relax supervision over time, so they don't even notice when a school adds criteria that can help charters weed out less-than-desirable students.

-Hawthorne Math and Science Academy, a top-rated charter school outside of Los Angeles, uses a multistep admissions process that requires assessment exams in math and English and a family interview.
+Hawthorne Math and Science Academy, a top-rated charter school outside of Los Angeles, uses a multistep application that requires assessment exams in math and English and a family interview.

-Principal Esau Berumen said the lottery takes place before the exams and interview, and he does not screen prospective students for academic ability.
-But students are not formally admitted until they complete the entire process.
-Berumen said about 10 percent don't complete it, leaving him with a pool of kids he knows are motivated to embrace the rigors of his curriculum.
+Principal Esau Berumen said he does not screen prospective students for academic ability.
+But, he said, the process is demanding enough that about 10 percent drop out before the lottery - leaving him with a pool of kids he knows are motivated to embrace the rigors of his curriculum.

 "If there's any skimming off the top, it's on effort and drive," Berumen said.